Nobusuke Kishi: Early life and career

-Kishi was born Nobusuke Satō in Tabuse, Yamaguchi Prefecture, the son of a sake brewer from a once illustrious samurai family that had recently fallen on hard times.
-His older brother, Ichirō Satō, would go on to become a Vice Admiral in the Imperial Japanese Navy, and his younger brother, Eisaku Satō, would also go on to become a prime minister.
+Kishi was born Nobusuke Satō in Tabuse, Yamaguchi Prefecture, the son of a sake brewer from a once illustrious samurai family that had recently fallen on hard times; his great-grandfather, Satō Nobuhiro, had been a retainer of the Chōshū Domain and the first governor of Shimane prefecture after the Meiji restoration.
+Nobusuke's older brother, Ichirō Satō, would go on to become a Vice Admiral in the Imperial Japanese Navy, and his younger brother, Eisaku Satō, would also go on to become a prime minister.
 Nobusuke attended an elementary school and middle school in Okayama, and then transferred to another middle school in Yamaguchi.
 When he was about to graduate from middle school, Nobusuke was adopted by his father's older brother, Nobumasa Kishi, adopting their family name.
 The Kishi family lacked a male heir, so they adopted Nobusuke in order to continue the family line.

-Kishi passed the extremely difficult entrance examination to enter First High School in Tokyo, the most prestigious high school in the country, and then attended Tokyo Imperial University (now the University of Tokyo), where he graduated from the Faculty of Law in 1920 at the top of his class and with the highest grades in the university's history.
-While at the university, Kishi became a protégé of the right-wing legal scholar Shinkichi Uesugi.
+Kishi passed the difficult entrance examination to enter First Higher School in Tokyo, the most prestigious preparatory school in the country, and then attended the Faculty of Law of Tokyo Imperial University.
+While at the university, Kishi became a protégé of the right-wing ultranationalist legal scholar Shinkichi Uesugi.
 Because he studied German law under Uesugi, Kishi's views tended toward German-style statism, compared to the more progressive approaches favored by some of his classmates who studied English law.
-Upon graduation, Kishi entered the Ministry of Commerce and Industry.
+Kishi graduated in 1920 at the top of his class.
+Uesugi sought to recruit him for an academic career, promising to make Kishi his successor as a professor in the future, but Kishi declined.
+Instead he entered the Ministry of Agriculture and Commerce.
 This was an unusual choice, because at the time, the most brilliant aspiring bureaucrats typically sought to enter the Home Ministry and eventually gain appointment as a prefectural governor.
-Some of Kishi's mentors even criticized his choice.
+Several of Kishi's mentors even criticized his choice.
 However, Kishi was uninterested in administrative work, and aimed to be directly involved in Japan's economic development.